 Everything was the same as Erebus remembered.

 The wooden walls and floors, the familiar scents and sounds as he strolled through each long hallway filled with people.
 Much nicer than anything he was used to in the Underworld.
-Perhaps he should come here more often, only that meant having to endure one of Edwin's many lectures and putting up with that damp wolf, Lucas.
+Perhaps he should come here more often, only that meant having to endure one of Edwin's many lectures and putting up with that damn wolf, Lucas.

 “Ungrateful beast,” Erebus muttered to himself, still irritated that he’d had to help the likes of someone like him, someone who hadn’t even bothered to thank him for his aid since his release.